Does Insurance Cover Circumcision?

 Patients who do not have health insurance can take An uninsured patient typically pays $150-$400 for doctor’s charges and maybe an extra facility fee that might reach up to $800 or more for a newborn’s circumcision.
 For example, the cost of circumcising a baby for up to seven weeks is $150 at Gentle Circumcision in California.
 In the state of Washington, Pediatrics Northwest costs $170.
 Charges for pediatricians in Iowa range from $175-$250 per visit.

 North Carolina’s Premier Pediatrics charges $300 to circumcise neonates under two weeks.
 In Utah, Canyon View Medical Group costs $343 for its services.
-Adding a hospital facility charge of $100-$400 to the overall cost of a procedure performed after delivery might significantly increase the total cost.
+Adding a hospital facility charge of $100-$400 to the overall cost of a procedure performed after delivery might significantly increase the total price.
 There is also a $227 facility fee at Knox Community Hospital in Ohio.
 There is a $400 facility fee at the University of North Carolina Hospitals.

 Circumcision for just an older kid or an adult male can cost anywhere from $800 to $3,000 or more, depending on coverage.
 The Gentle Circumcision, for example, charges $850 for children aged one to seventeen years; adults pay $1,500 for a local anesthetic, and adults pay $3,000 for a general anesthetic.
 It costs $2,000 to work with Harold Reed, M.D., including $250 for the first consultation and $1,750 for the procedure.
 In addition, this procedure costs $2,500 for a foreskin that can be pulled back and $3,000 if the foreskin cannot be pulled back.